 A PLC ID, or Placement ID, is a unique ID number that correlates to a specific app/site and placement.
 It allows a publisher to make an ad call to the AerServ ad server for an ad.

-A software development kit, or SDK, allows mobile apps to communicate efficiently with the AerServ ad server and also handles ad rendering and tracking.
+An SDK allows mobile apps to communicate efficiently with the AerServ ad server and also handles ad rendering and tracking.

 The digital Video Ad Serving Template (VAST) specification released by the Interactive Advertising Bureau (IAB) to standardize the communication requirements between video players and ad servers.